SocialGouv/kontinuous/docs/advanced/configuration.md

               foo: bar
 ```

+### projectName

+it must match the projectName defined at webhook level for scoping kubeconfig (and associated rights bindings) usually it match also the rancher project

 ## Global config

 The global config file path is `~/.kontinuous/config.yaml` where `~` is your `$HOME` path.
 You can configure specific environment for your workstation.
 This file can contain sensitive data as webhook token for projects.